rtts/djhtml/README.md

 -----

 After installation you can indent Django templates using the `djhtml` command.
-It has the following options:
+The default is to write the indented output to standard out.
+To modify the source file in-place, use the `-i`/`--in-place` option:

-    $ djhtml --help
+    $ djhtml -i template.html
-    usage: djhtml [-h] [-i] [-q] [-t N] [-o filename] [filenames ...]

-    DjHTML is a Django template indenter that works with mixed HTML/CSS/Javascript templates.
-It works similar to other code- formatting tools such as Black.
-The goal is to correctly indent already well-structured templates but not to fix broken ones.
-A non-zero exit status indicates that a template could not be indented.

-    positional arguments:
-      filenames             input filenames

-    optional arguments:
-      -h, --help            show this help message and exit -i, --in-place        modify files in-place
-      -q, --quiet           be quiet
-      -t N, --tabwidth N    tab width
-      -o filename, --output-file filename
-                            output filename
+    Successfully wrote output file template.html

+The other available options are:

+- `-h`/`--help`: show overview of available options
+- `-q`/`--quiet`: don't print any output
+- `-t`/`--tabwidth`: set tabwidth (default is 4)
+- `-o`/`--output-file`: write output to specified file

 Pre-commit configuration
 ------------------------

-Even better, you can use DjHTML as a [pre-commit](https://pre-commit.com/) hook to automatically indent your Django templates upon each commit.
+You can use DjHTML as a [pre-commit](https://pre-commit.com/) hook to automatically indent your Django templates upon each commit.

+First, install pre-commit:

+    $ pip install pre-commit
+    $ pre-commit install

-First, add the following to your `.pre-commit-config.yaml`:
+Then, add the following to your `.pre-commit-config.yaml`:

     repos:
     - repo: https://github.com/rtts/djhtml